 Thus, it leads to a $\delta$-dependent output state

-where $\delta = 2\pi (f_c - f_L)$ is the detuning between the LO frequency $f_L$ and clock transition frequency $f_c$ between $\ket{0}$ and $\ket{1}$, and $T$ the interrogation time.
-Meanwhile, one may vary the accumulated phase by introducing an auxiliary phase $\varphi = 2\pi N f_a T$ which can be realized by adding a frequency shift $f_a$ onto the local oscillator frequency.
+where $\delta = 2\pi (f_c - f_L)$ is the detuning between the LO frequency $f_L$ and the clock transition frequency $f_c$ between $\ket{0}$ and $\ket{1}$, and $T$ the interrogation time.
+Meanwhile, one may vary the accumulated phase by introducing an auxiliary phase $\theta = 2\pi N f_a T$ which can be realized by adding a frequency shift $f_a$ to the local oscillator frequency.

 Within the collective spin representation~\cite{nonclassicalstates,biedenharn1984angular}, the eigenvalue of $\hat{J}_z$ is represented by the half population difference $m=(N_\uparrow - N_\downarrow )/2$.
 For an arbitrary quantum state $\ket{\psi} = \sum_{m=-N/2}^{N/2} C_m \ket{N/2,m}$, the expectation of an observable $\hat{O}(\hat{J}_z)$ defined by $\hat{J}_z$ can be described as $\langle \hat{O}(m) \rangle = \sum_{m=-N/2}^{N/2} p_m O(m) $, where $p_m = |C_m|^2$ is the probability amplitude and $O(m)$ is the eigenvalue of the observable $\hat{O}(\hat{J}_z)$.